ENVIRONMENTAL SENSITIVITIES RESEARCH AT

 JAMES MADISON UNIVERSITY

-Welcome to the website for the James Madison University Multiple Chemical Sensitivity (MCS) Research Team.
-We study the life impacts of living with Multiple Chemical Sensitivity, also referred to as Environmental Illness, Chemical Injury, and Chemical Hypersensitivity.
-MCS is sometimes associated with Electromagnetic Sensitivity.
+Welcome to the website for the James Madison University Environmental Sensitivities Research Team.
+We study the life impacts of living with Chemical Sensitivity (CS), also referred to as Environmental Illness, Chemical Injury, and Chemical Hypersensitivity.
+CS is sometimes associated with Electromagnetic Sensitivity.
+Together these make up Environmental Sensitivities.

 Check our current studies page to see what we are doing.